 Paths to this career.
 At a minimum, AI specialists generally have a bachelor's degree in computer science, plus prior experience working with algorithms and related tools.
 But employers typically prefer to hire candidates with advanced master's degrees.

 Demand.
 ML engineer was ranked as the fourth-fastest growing job in the U.S. over the past five years, according to the 2022 LinkedIn Jobs on the Rise list.
 Skills are relatively specific, and demand for the job is spread across multiple industries, including computer software, IT, automotive, defense and communications.

 4. IT manager -- also known as information systems manager, IT director, chief information officer and chief technology officer

 Job description.
 IT managers are responsible for the short-term and long-term visions for the technology needs of an organization.
 Job duties typically include collaborating with executives and upper management on matters related to technology, such as large purchasing decisions, managing key vendor relationships, managing software and hardware upgrades, and generally overseeing IT tasks, such as security.
 IT manager positions exist in essentially every industry.

 Recommended skills.
 Effective IT managers typically have the following skills:

 - strategic thinking;

 - project management;

 - in-depth awareness of current technologies and market trends.

 Demand.
-From 2019 to 2029, 48,100 new IT manager jobs are expected to be created, according to the Bureau of Labor Statistics.
+From 2021 to 2031, 82,400 new IT manager jobs are expected to be created, according to the BLS.
 This is largely due to increases in digital transformations across all industries and the need for employees who can help organizations effectively manage their use of technology.
 Industries with sensitive data, such as retail, require IT managers with knowledge and expertise in cybersecurity.